-4. Construction Materials
+4. Which Construction Materials Are Most Important?

-So what materials should you look for in a trampoline?
+So, what materials should you look for in a trampoline?

-Some of the most durable safety nets consist of Polyethylene (PE).
-Polyethylene is inert, which means it is naturally resistant to dust, moisture, and organic material (bugs, germs, fungus and all that other stuff).
+Some of the most durable safety nets consist of polyethylene (PE).
+Polyethylene is inert, which means it is naturally resistant to dust, moisture, and organic material (bugs, germs, fungus, and all that other stuff).
 What does this mean?
 Your net will last longer before it breaks down or needs a good cleaning.
 With a quality PE safety net, it won't need cleaning at all.

 A well-constructed security door consists of more than just a simple zipper.
 Reinforced stitching on the zipper track will make sure that the weakest part of your net is strong enough to withstand everything your kids can throw at it.
 Having a zipper on both sides of the net makes it much easier to get in and out.